 Your drinking water should have a neutral pH of 7 that is not acidic nor alkaline.
 If your water is found to be acidic then it will be detrimental to your health.

 Our body produces wastes that are acidic in nature and water helps to balance the accumulated acids in our body.

 Major diseases like cancer, arthritis, osteoporosis, etc are due to this acid accumulation.

 That is why you may know or you have a habit of drinking plenty of water in the morning immediately after waking up from bed, the reason?

-Simple it the water helps to flush the excess acids that have accumulated overnight from the body.
+Simple water helps to flush the excess acids that have accumulated overnight from the body.

-Water with antioxidants are very helpful in preventing potential metabolic syndrome among others.
+Water with antioxidants is very helpful in preventing potential metabolic syndrome among others.
 Oxidizing has adverse effects on our cells.
-Antioxidants food helps in preventing it further damaging the tissues.
+Antioxidants in food helps in preventing it from further damaging the tissues.

-Note that not all drinking water has antioxidant nature.
+Note that not all drinking water has an antioxidant nature.